ctjoy/dotfiles/README.md

 ## A fresh macOS setup

-### Before you re-install
-First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.

-* Did you commit and push any changes/branches to your git repositories?
-* Did you remember to save all important documents from non-iCloud directories?
-* Did you save all of your work from apps which aren't synced through iCloud?
-* Did you remember to export important data from your local database?

 ### Setting up your Mac
 If you did all of the above you may now follow these install instructions to setup a new Mac.